 All ten plans pay all or part of the same primary benefits.
 The basic benefits are:

-- Part A hospital and hospice coinsurance or copayments
+- hospital and hospice coinsurance or copayments from Part A

-- Part B coinsurance for Medicare preventive care
+- coinsurance for Medicare preventive care for Part B

 - First three pints of blood Part A and B

-Individual plans may offer additional benefits coverage.
+Individual Medicare Supplement plans in Washington State may offer additional benefits coverage.
 Extra benefits include:

 - Skilled nursing facility coinsurance